 - Lillian Cooper Droke Memorial Scholarship

-A $2,000 scholarship is available to residents of Tarrant County (Texas) who have been diagnosed with mental illness.
+- A $2,000 scholarship is available to residents of Tarrant County (Texas) who have been diagnosed with mental illness.
 The scholarship is also open to those who would like to work in the mental health field, provided no applicant with mental illness qualifies for the scholarship.
 Applicants must maintain a 3.0 GPA and have a declared major in psychology, social work, psychiatry/mental/behavioral health, social and behavioral sciences, behavioral/cognitive neuroscience, mental health or rehabilitative counseling or nursing, or cognitive development.
 A short essay about mental health is required.
-The deadline to apply is August 14, 2017.

 Scholarships for Students with Visual or Hearing Impairments